-Compliant X Partially compliant Explain 46. spec er the direct supervision of ialised committee of the Boardagement function performed d of Directors, there is a an internal risk control and has been expressly attributed • a) Ensure the proper function and, in particular, that all im 9 identified, managed, and quantified.

-- b) Actively participate in the preparation of the risk strategy and in the important decisions about its management. - c) Ensure that control and risk management systems adequately mitigate risks within the framework of the policy defined by the Board of Directors.
+- 46. Under the direct supervision of the Audit Committee or, where appropriate, a specialised committee of the Board of Directors, there is an internal risk control and management function performed by an internal unit or department at the company that has been expressly attributed the following functions: - a) Ensure the proper functioning of the control and risk management systems and, in particular, that all important risks affecting the Company are properly identified, managed, and quantified. - b) Actively participate in the preparation of the risk strategy and in the important decisions about its management. - c) Ensure that control and risk management systems adequately mitigate risks within the framework of the policy defined by the Board of Directors.